dkj/CrazyLIMS/record_of_prompts.md

 ##### execute plan

 As an expert software developer who favours clarity through minimal architecture and reusing existing patterns in their solutions, review the security-access-control-plan-phase1-and-2-security-redux.md plan with a view to starting to implement it.
 Keep changes as small as possible (e.g. exploit existing provenance graph capability rather than adding new tables).
 Favour test driven development where pragmatic.
 Ensure good explanatory code  and test documentation, good test coverage, and that the tests pass, so that the reviewer's task is straightforward.

+### studies/groups and operational lab

+As an expert software developer who favours clarity through minimal architecture and reusing existing patterns in their solutions, review the use of studies/research-projects (especially as used in access control evaluation as linking people and samples/artefacts ), the operational lab functionality (where a study/project may handover samples/artefacts for processing to that lab to then have the outputs samples/data products returned to the study/research project later), and how there may in fact be multiple operational labs (whose data access should be separate), or research teams which can help out on part of another research team's work but not see all of the study concerned.
+Can we generalise research studies and operational labs together with generalising the handover processes/methods/utilities (with the ability to keep current data access guarantees)?
+We should be able to simplify our data model (hopefully seeing the schema size shrink slightly) whilst achieving more capability.
+Create comprehensive and documented tests for the generalised functionality as well as implementing it.

 ### Later